milan30/DME/README.md

 # Derivative of Matrix exponentials
-Matlab Codes used in the paper "Parameter differentiation of matrix exponentials: Application to zeroing transform inversion for arithmetic averages" authored by Milan Kumar Das, Henghsiu Tsai, Ioannis Kyriakou, Gianluca Fusai
+Matlab Codes used in the paper "Technical Note---On Matrix Exponential Differentiation with Application to Weighted Sum Distributions" authored by Milan Kumar Das, Henghsiu Tsai, Ioannis Kyriakou, Gianluca Fusai